 The Sixth Form at Victoria College is where our pupils develop into young men: confident, well-rounded individuals with inquiring minds and a lifelong love of learning.
 The Sixth Form team and all the subject teachers are dedicated to nurturing and supporting you to achieve your best academically.

 We care about results and are an academically successful school.
-In 2022 Victoria College students celebrated another year of outstanding A levels, with the highest number of top grades in the history of the school.
+In 2023, Victoria College students celebrated another year of outstanding A Levels.

 Achieved A* to C grade

 In the Sixth Form (Key Stage 5) we continue to build links with Jersey College for Girls, Beaulieu and De La Salle, whose students join us for some A Level subjects and co-curricular activities.
 Alongside A Levels, many of our boys take the Extended Project Qualificaiton (EPQ), designed to add depth to the learning and experiences available in the Sixth Form.